Doxdxo/Alt/README.md

 .𖥔 、Hellooo ! ⚠︎ This is important, please read before interacting. ⚠︎ [ More Info in prns.page ]
 I would make a strawpage, but I'm too lazy to do so... i'm also bad at english but let's be aware that not everyone's first language is English.

-.𖥔 Before we start , yes my bio IS targetted and directed to somebody.
+.𖥔 Before we start , yes my stats IS targetted and directed to somebody.
 But I wouldn't bother providing more info.
 NEVER.
 AGAIN. am i dealing with her... attitude.

 .𖥔 Back to introduction , my name is Xen, but idm being called as the charac im cosplaying as !
 Nicknames are fine as well, but please ask for my consent !